 When braking, intense vibration is felt through the brake pedal or steering wheel

-- Wear of brake pads (Chapter 1 and 9).
+- Wear of brake pad linings (Chapter 1 and 9).

-- Loose brake caliper bolts (Chapter 9).
+- Loosening the brake caliper mounting bolts (Chapter 9).

 Brake sticking

-- Stuck brake caliper piston (Chapter 9).
+- The brake caliper piston is sticking (Chapter 9).

 - Incorrectly adjusted parking brake mechanism (Chapter 9).

-- Faulty master cylinder (Chapter 9).
+- The master cylinder is faulty (Chapter 9).

-Locking rear brakes during normal braking
+Rear brakes lock during normal braking